 The Association has continued to invest in its housing stock and to maintain the standard of properties that it offers to residents through its programme of planned repairs, reactive repairs and property inspections.
-The significant increase in expenditure on planned maintenance and component replacement during the year by the Association is reflected in reduced cash balances.
+A commitment to ongoing expenditure on planned maintenance and component replacement during the year by the Association has contributed to reduced cash balances.
 The Association will continue with this programme of investment as part of its commitment to maintain the structural integrity and condition of its properties.